anne-tanaka/llm-research-minimal-examples/README.md

 ### components
 - Datasets loading
 - Tokenization for llama
-- Trainer with original loss function
+- Trainer with original loss function using PEFT QLoRA and DeepSpeed with ZeRO3
 - Accuracy function
 - Validation
 - Saving checkpoints